-No boring brussel sprouts over here!
 With a mix of fragrant roasted garlic, salty miso, and sweet maple syrup- these brussel sprouts are crispy AND flavorful.
-If you are looking for a way to spruce up your veggies and create a crowd-pleasing dish in 30 minutes or less, then you are going to love these Vegan Miso Garlic Roasted Brussel Sprouts!
+If you are looking for a way to spruce up your veggies and create a crowd-pleasing dish in 30 minutes or less, then you are going to love these Vegan Roasted Miso Garlic Brussel Sprouts!

 Growing up, I thought brussel sprouts were pretty darn gross.
-I’m going to guess it has to do with the fact that everyone thought the only way to eat brussel sprouts was to boil or steam them.
-Lets just say I ate a lot of very sad, mushy, and ultimately flavorless brussel sprouts.
-HALLELUJAH to whoever decided that we should roast or pan fry brussels instead!
+I’m going to guess it has to do with the fact that everyone thought the only way to eat them was to boil or steam them.
+Unfortunately, I ate a lot of very sad, mushy, and ultimately flavorless brussel sprouts.

 I still remember the first time I reluctantly tried fried brussel sprouts at a restaurant.
 I honestly only dared to try them because they were covered in parmesan cheese.
 OH MY GAWD.
 My life was forever changed.
 Goodbye boring & boiled green mush, hello fried & fabulous crispy brussels!

 What is Miso Paste?

 While I loved those greasy fried cheesy brussel sprouts, I knew I wanted to create a healthier, yet still delicious, vegan recipe.
 Enter in: Miso Paste!